datarttu/sujuikoDB/README.md

 ... and, finally, aggregate that data by link, route or other common attributes.

-To reliably project the HFP data onto the network links, we also need a reasonable schedule and trip path model.
+To reliably project the HFP data onto the network links, we also need a reasonable model for planned transit routes and their paths on the network.
-This enables finding a "planned entity" for each HFP journey by route, direction and start time.
+This enables mapping each HFP journey (effectively, GPS track) to a path of network links, and further, map-matching HFP points to those links.
-The schedule model in turn enables analyzing planned-vs-operated time metrics such as schedule adherence, in addition to metrics that come purely from the HFP and network data (such as average operating time through a set of links).

 # Requirements